The Animation Archive

 2006

-The first full year after University, I would practise my animation as often as possible.
+The first full year after University, I would practice my animation as often as possible.

 I was watching Gladiator and spotted the chicken.
 A simple loop, more difficult than it looked.